TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipapp.rst

 simply has to be a standard zip file containing a ``__main__.py`` file which will be run as the entry point for the application.
-As usual for any Python script, the parent of the script (in this case the zip file) will be placed on :data:`sys.path` and thus further modules can be imported from the zip file.
+As usual for any Python script, the parent of the script (in this case the zip file) will be placed on :data:`sys.path` and thus further modules can be imported kutoka the zip file.

 The zip file format allows arbitrary data to be prepended to a zip file.
 The zip application format uses this ability to prepend a standard POSIX "shebang"